 If you have seen enough and would like to purchase the LDM, click the 'Buy Now' link below, and remember, the purchase is totally refundable if you are not 100 percent satisfied.

-Additionally, the LDM comes with an accompanying file that provides for a side-by-side comparison of a given project under 6 component scenarios (e.g. 1 phase vs 2 phase, with and without builder deposits, with or without seller financing, with or without residual land, etc.).a
+Additionally, the LDM comes with an accompanying file that provides for Side-By-Side comparison of a single project under up to six component combination scenarios (e.g. 1 phase vs 2 phase, with and without builder deposits, with or without seller financing, with or without residual land, etc.) or Side-By-Side comparison of up to six separate and distinct projects.a

 The model was recently upgraded to include an intuitive data entry sequence by clicking on excel's 'Name Box' feature.
 Additionally, labeling and descriptions on the Input Page have been modified to align the model to the three stage land subdivision process.